cgarciae/treex/README.md

 Check them out in the (API Reference)[https://cgarciae.github.io/treex/] section of the documentation.
 All modules and functions from `treex.nn` are also available on the base `treex` module so e.g. you can use `tx.Conv` and `tx.BatchNorm`.

 ### Treex Kinds
 The role of each field is defined by its kind.
-While any valid kind is just type, the default annotations from Treex are organized into the following hierarchy:
+While any valid kind is just a type, the default annotations from Treex are organized into the following hierarchy:

 <details>
 <summary>Graph code</summary>